jenkinsci/service-now-plugin/README.md

 `result`

 ### Example
-Create a service-now change and capture the sys_id and change number
+Update a service-now change with a short description and description
 ```groovy
 def messageJson = new JSONObject()
 messageJson.putAll([